automatisch/automatisch/packages/docs/pages/build-integrations/app.md

 ## Create the favicon

 Even though we have defined the `iconUrl` inside the app definition, we still need to create the icon file.
 Let's create the `assets` folder inside the `thecatapi` folder and save [this SVG file](../public/example-app/cat.svg) as `favicon.svg` inside of the `assets` folder.
-After saving the file, you can go to the `My Apps` page on Automatisch and click on `Add connection` button, and then you will see `The cat API` service with the icon.

 :::tip
 If you're looking for SVG icons for third-party services, you can use the following repositories.